derriqo/Taste-Maker/README.md

 ## Behaviour Driven Development
 ---

+**User Story**
+As a user I want to be able to reduce broad menu options to a select list of dishes based on my preferences.

 | Inputs|Outputs|User Behavior|
 |-------|-------|-------------|
 | Click button    |  Navigation to search page | User elects to begin search |